-Self-reliant and possessed of a restless imagination, Andrew von Gregor is a fiercely private being of invisible light (living in a human form that’s mostly visible only at night), and a sapiosexual polymath who owns an unquiet mind, a robot companion he created named Vela, a gravity-defying silver spaceship (disguised as an Audi TT), and a secret Hollywood lair that functions as his home, recording studio, and scientific workshop.
+Self-reliant and possessed of a restless imagination, Andrew von Gregor is a fiercely-private being of invisible light (living in a human form that’s truly visible only late, late at night).

 Andrew enjoys complete solidarity with his music; he feels no pressure to succeed in the music industry.

 As an autodidactic sapieosexual polymath with a 157 IQ, INFJ personality type, and a voracious appetite for learning, Andrew is exceptionally curious, naturally creative, patient, kind, generous (often to a fault), and completely intolerant of wasting time, abusive behaviour, jealousy, laziness, ignorance, stupidity, and idle chit-chat.
 He has a gravity-defying silver spaceship (disguised as an Audi TT) that he calls Gort, a reference to the 1951 American science fiction film “The Day the Earth Stood Still”, set in the Cold War during the early stages of the nuclear arms race, the storyline of which involves a humanoid alien visitor who comes to Earth, accompanied by a powerful robot [Gort], to deliver an important message that will affect the survival of the entire human race.